phac-nml/irida/doc/user/user/sample-metadata/index.md

 ![Video displaying how to select fields and create a new template](images/sample-metadata-create-template.gif)

  * **Name**: Must be unique within the project (required)
- * **Description**: Any information that well help to understand why this template should be used.
+ * **Description**: Any information that will help to understand why this template should be used.
  * **Fields**: Fields can be dragged and dropped into any order.

 A list of all metadata templates on the project can be seen in the "Metadata Template" menu option in the left menu: